 A new generation of gaming is knocking on our door.
-Microsoft is about to unleash the most powerful gaming console ever created, the Xbox Series X. Officially revealed in December of 2019, Microsoft has slowly started to pull the curtain back on the next-gen console’s hardware, software and services.
+Microsoft has unleashed the most powerful gaming console ever created, the Xbox Series X. Officially revealed in December of 2019, Microsoft slowly started to pull the curtain back on the next-gen console’s hardware, software and services.

 From detailed hardware specs to a first look at next-gen games, there is a lot to be excited about.
 Sometimes keeping track of all the news can be difficult and daunting.
 To make things easier, we have created a one stop shop for all the latest and greatest news on Xbox Series X.